 Elabo is a leading provider of specialist technical workstation systems for electrical engineering and electronics.
 Part of the company’s vision for future innovation is to become a provider of digital factory solutions.

-Ahead of an expansion of their own manufacturing and training facilities, the company decided to design and plan the new facilities in a digital model, with the aim of not only creating a digital twin of the factory but also eventually providing their customers with a similar service.
+Ahead of an expansion of their own manufacturing and training facilities, the company decided to design and plan the new facilities in a digital model.
+The aim was to not only create a digital twin of the factory but also eventually provide customers with a similar service.

 A combined digital factory solution

 Elabo chose the NavVis IndoorViewer and IPO.Plan software as a combined digital factory solution for their expansion.
-NavVis technology was used to capture & visualize the as-is conditions of Elabo’s facilities within a digital twin, whilst IPO.Plan software was employed to simulate & optimize workflows before making any physical changes to the factory.
+NavVis technology was used to capture and visualize the as-is conditions of Elabo’s facilities within a digital twin.
+At the same time, IPO.Plan software was employed to simulate and optimize workflows before making any physical changes to the factory.

 Intuitive, realistic visualization: the point cloud was combined with 360° panoramic imagery also captured by NavVis M6 to create a digital twin of Elabo’s factory in NavVis IndoorViewer.
-The Elabo team were able to explore & interact with their building exactly as they would do in real life, to assess the current state of the facilities.
-Additionally, they can share this data at the click of a button, facilitating communication with key project stakeholders.
+The Elabo team were able to explore and interact with their building exactly as they would do in real life, to assess the current state of the facilities.
+Additionally, they can share this data at the click of a button, facilitating communication with key project stakeholders and merging the physical and digital world.

-Simulation with context: NavVis IndoorViewer has now been integrated within IPO.Plan software to allow users to plan and simulate side by side with a realistic view of their facilities.
+Simulation with context: NavVis IndoorViewer has now been integrated within IPO.Plan software to allow users to plan and simulate side by side with a realistic view of their facilities and the production line.
 This helps both to speed up modeling and provide real world context to the modeled representation used for simulation.

 The NavVis IndoorViewer IPO.Plan integration provides a side by side comparison with real-world context